Python-SIP/sip/sphinx/command_line.rst

 .. cmdoption:: -a <FILE>

-    .. deprecated:: 4.18

     The name of the QScintilla API file to generate.
 This file contains a description of the module API in a form that the QScintilla editor component can use for auto-completion and call tips.
 (The file may also be used by the SciTE editor but must be sorted first.)
 By default the file is not generated.

-.. cmdoption:: -b <FILE>

-    The name of the build file to generate.
-This file contains the information about the module needed by the :ref:`SIP build system <ref-build-system>` to generate a platform and compiler specific Makefile for the module.
-By default the file is not generated.

 .. cmdoption:: -B <TAG>

-    .. versionadded:: 4.16

     The tag is added to the list of *backstops*.
 The option may be given more than once if multiple timelines have been defined.
 See the